stevenhvtran/stevenhvtran.github.io/_posts/2019-06-24-google-ctf.markdown

   *Osmium*
 ![Flag 2.0](/assets/google-ctf/flag-2.0.png){: .center-image}
-- After looking around the contents of `init_sat` I realised it was an executable file in Linux, running it on Linux a terminal-like UI
+- After looking around the contents of `init_sat` I realised it was an executable file in Linux, running it on Linux results in a terminal-like UI
 ![Flag 2.1](/assets/google-ctf/flag-2.1.png){: .center-image}
 - Opening the Google Docs URL leads to a plain document with just some jumble of text